Arthur Cornforth

-Arthur Cornforth (February 21, 1861 – August 5, 1938) was the 13th Lieutenant Governor of Colorado, serving from January to March 1905 under Alva Adams, then March to July 1905 under Jesse F. McDonald.
+Arthur Cornforth (February 21, 1861 – August 5, 1938) was the 14th Lieutenant Governor of Colorado, serving from March to July 1905 under Jesse F. McDonald.
+He succeeded to the office after serving as President Pro Tempore of the Colorado Senate following McDonald's succession to Governor.
+He later resigned as Lieutenant Governor, leading to Fred W. Parks holding the office.

 Cornforth was born in Smethport, McKean County, Pennsylvania.
 He was a member of the Colorado State Senate from 1903 to 1905 and again from 1911 to 1915.

 Cornforth ran for mayor of Colorado Springs in 1913.
 Cornforth was a Colorado district judge from 1921 to 1938.